SparkyzCodez/FSRM-Anti-ransomware/README.md

 Download this repository as a zip file.
 Unzip to a directory named "C:\Program Files\FSRM Anti-ransomware"

-Install Python 3.7.x or higher for "all users" and make sure it's on the path.
+Install Python 3.6.x or higher for "all users" and make sure it's on the path.
+Python 3.7 and above is recommended.

-As Administrator - open a PowerShell prompt, change to the new directory, and run AntiransomwareFiltersMerge.py.
+As Administrator - open a PowerShell prompt, change to the new directory, and run AntiransomwareFiltersMerge.py to update your combined-extended...
+JSON file with the latest ransomware filespecs from Experiant.

 Still as Adminstrator - run FSRM-Anti-ransomware.ps1 and follow the prompts for a basic installation.
 You may use customized presets and place them in the NameHere-Custom-PreLoad-FSRM-Anti-ransomware.ps1 script so you don't have to type all that out every time.